jtanderson2/aci-ansible/aci-multitenant/README.md

 In the example above, we are running the vars file from the 'C3AAA' customer folder.
 Add more customer folders and vars as required.

-This is being run against the Cisco DevNet 'always-on' ACI sandbox, which is an excellent free resource for testing ACI automation.
+This is being run against the Cisco DevNet 'always-on' ACI sandbox, which is an excellent free resource for testing ACI automation...